nhsconnect/gpconnect/pages/development/development_fhir_versioning_capability_guidance.md

 summary: "Details of the common versioning requirements for GP Connect FHIR APIs."
 ---

-### Capability / Interaction Versioning ###
+### Capability Pack / Interaction Versioning ###

+For each of the five capability packs (`Foundations`, `Access Record HTML`, `Access Record REST`, `Appointment Management`, `Task Management`) there are a number of `API Use Cases` which make up the capability pack, for example "Find a patient" and "Read an organization" are two of the API Use Cases within the Foundation capability pack.

-For each capability (e.g. "Find a patient", "Search for free slots", etc) there is an InteractionID associated with that capability.
-The InteractionID for each capability is specified within the relevant Capability Packs, for example the "Find a patient" interaction is listed in the [Spine Interactions for the Foundations Capability Pack](foundations.html#spine-interactions).
+Each API Use Case has an associated InteractionID.
+The InteractionID for each API Use Case is specified within the relevant Capability Packs, for example the "Find a patient" interaction is listed in the [Spine Interactions for the Foundations Capability Pack](foundations.html#spine-interactions).

 InteractionsIDs in early versions of the specification did not contain a version number, but going forward a major version number will now be added.
 A new version of the interaction will be issued when there is a breaking change made within the interaction, for example if a Profiled FHIR resources used as part of the interaction is changed but is not backwardly compatible with the previous versions of the profiled FHIR resources, this would result in a new major version of the interaction.